looki-ai/ComfyUI-server/README.md

   - `prompt`: contains workflow information for ComfyUI
   - `clientId`: request sender's identification

   Once received a prompt, ComfyUI will generate a prompt_id and send back.
-I call it `comfy_task_id`.
+I call it `comfyui_task_id`.

 - You can establish a websocket connection to ComfyUI based on the clientId.
 ComfyUI will send the processing information for requests with the same clientId.
 - The SaveImage and LoadImage nodes native to ComfyUI can only retrieve/output files from local folders.

-So, for each `ComfyServer`, specify a unique clientId, and use the clientId to establish a websocket connection with ComfyUI.
+So, for each `ComfyUIServer`, specify a unique clientId, and use the clientId to establish a websocket connection with ComfyUI.
 For the messages sent from the ComfyUI, I manually filtered out the information of task completion and traced back to the results of the task.

 ### schedule multiple ComfyUI services